 People who are creative devise new ways to solve problems, implement solutions, develop strategies, or cut costs.
 They help the businesses that employ them work more productively and seamlessly.

-An interview question regarding an example of creativity can stump candidates pretty easily, but it really shouldn’t.
+An interview question regarding an example of your creativity can stump candidates pretty easily, but it really shouldn’t.
 There are plenty of examples of creative thinking/doing skills in a work situation, from devising a social media strategy for a new product; to arranging an in-store display for maximum impact; to devising a new way of processing reimbursements; to strengthening the quality of customer service (with proven results).

-Again, this needs to be reiterated—providing an example of creativity does not have to be tied to you painting a portrait or writing a novel.
+Again, this needs to be reiterated—providing an example of your creativity does not have to be tied to you painting a portrait or writing a novel.
 This isn’t an arts-based interview question!
 This is a question that aims to get a handle on you’ve creatively solved a problem at work, or brought about positive change or innovation.

-If you’re still at a loss when thinking about a personal example of creativity at work, then there are a few things that probably aren’t registering.
+If you’re still at a loss when thinking about a personal example of your creativity at work, then there are a few things that probably aren’t registering.
 Most of us devise personalized methods and plans for getting a day’s work accomplished efficiently and on schedule—this is a perfect of example of creativity.

 You might decide to create a standardized Google Sheet or shared folder so that your team has access to crucial, necessary information, all in one convenient place.
-This is an example of creativity.
+This is an example of your creativity.
 Perhaps you’ve reconfigured the way your team works, making it easier and faster for them to respond to clients in another time zone.
-This is an example of creativity, too.
+This is an example of your creativity, too.